miniGweek/azure-iplookup/README.md

 # azure-iplookup
-Lookup a given ip against Azure IP / Servicetag json file to find out if it's a valid Azure IP and find which service it belongs to
+Lookup a given ip against Azure IP / Servicetag json file to find out if it's a valid Azure IP and find which service it belongs to.
+Also supports lookup against your own custom cidr ranges.

 # Credits
 - Using [AngleSharp](https://github.com/AngleSharp/AngleSharp) library for parsing html and fetching download link of the json file.